sgrif/cotli-helper/README.md

 Limitations
 --

-- Only primary DPS is considered.
-This means the tool ignores gold buffs, click damage, and abilities like Merci's deflect evil.
-The only number it cares about is the total formation DPS.
+- Only primary DPS and gold find is considered.
+This means the tool ignores, click damage, and abilities like Merci's deflect evil.
+The only numbers it cares about is the total formation DPS and gold find%.
 - Passive Criticals is not considered
 - Many crusaders are not yet implemented
 - No event formations